eformat/openshift-virt-labs/docs/workshop/content/deploy-workloads.md

 Let's review what this is going to do.

 To begin with let's use the NFS volumes we created earlier to launch some VMs.
 We are going to create a machine called `centos8-server-nfs`.
 As you'll recall we have created a PVC called `centos8-nfs` that was created using the CDI utility with a Centos 8 base image.
-To connect the machine to the network we will utilise the `NetworkAttachmentDefinition` we created for the underlying host's secondary NIC.
+To connect the machine to the network we will utilize the `NetworkAttachmentDefinition` we created for the underlying host's secondary NIC.
 This is the `tuning-bridge-fixed` interface which refers to that bridge created previously.
 It's also important to remember that OpenShift 4.x uses Multus as it's default networking CNI so we also ensure Multus knows about this `NetworkAttachmentDefinition`.

 Additionally we have set the evictionStrategy to LiveMigrate so that any request to move the instance will use this method.
 We will explore this in more depth in a later lab, however note the `ACCESS MODES` set for this machine's PVC: